4-Gang Electrical Meter Socket

 UPDATE: The National Electrical Code article 230.85 requires that all main disconnects for electrical services be labeled “Emergency Disconnect, Service Disconnect.”
 I have several types of STICKERS available to satisfy this code requirement.

-Emergency Disconnect, Service Disconnect sticker label for electrical equipment as required by article 230.85 in the National Electrical Code.
-Click Here to buy some.
+Emergency Disconnect, Service Disconnect sticker labels for electrical equipment as required by article 230.85 in the National Electrical Code.
+CLICK THE IMAGE to see more choices.

 LABOR TO REPLACE 4-GANG ELECTRICAL METER SOCKET